xp2-882030kgz010602/KotlinTableGen/README.md

 The successor to https://github.com/xp2-882030kgz010602/tablegen.
 I *hope* that the code is actually readable this time.

-This table generator gives you the ability to specify whatever boards you want, with up to 14 tiles, and table generation and AI play on any such board, optimized to satisfy any target function.
+This table generator gives you the ability to specify whatever boards you want, with up to 14 tiles and 255 moves, and table generation and AI play on any such board, optimized to satisfy any target function.
 This isn't restricted to boards that could "physically exist";
 moves can have tiles slide in ways that make no sense whatsoever.